pydio/pydio-doc-admin-guide/3_identity_management/4_users_teams_visibility.md

 Pydio Cells provides an additional layer of collaboration for the end-users: resources like teams, users, but also links and cells, are protected with flexible security rules defining ownership, read and write accesses.

-These policies are using the same approach as security policies, with a "Deny By Default" behaviour and a possible set of rules that can be applied to any resources, with users, roles or groups as "Subjects".
+These policies are using the same approach as security policies, with a "Deny By Default" behavior and a possible set of rules that can be applied to any resources, with users, roles or groups as "Subjects".

 Concretely, this means that when a user creates a shared user in her Address Book, she can defines how this new object will be "seen" by other people, and eventually let other people edit this object as well.